Anti-Müllerian hormone type-2 receptor: Structure

-AMHR2 belongs to TGF-β type II receptor family and adopts the characteristic three-finger toxin fold.
-However, it displays a unique extended finger 1 loop (see image) that is critical to effectively binding its ligand, AMH.
-The palm region and other fingers are also implicated in binding to AMH, but are relatively unremarkable when compared to other TGF-β type II receptors.
-As such, these interactions do not contribute significantly to the observed ligand specificity for AMH like the finger 1 loop.
+AMHR2 belongs to TGF-β type II receptor family, a protein receptor on the surface of cells.
+Structurally it adopts the characteristic three-finger toxin fold, such that the outer portion of the receptor resembles three fingers.
+It displays a unique extended finger-1 loop, critical to signaling the AMH molecule.
+The palm region and other fingers are also necessary for the process of binding to the ligand, AMH.
+But these structures are relatively unremarkable when compared to other TGF-β type II receptors.
+As such, these interactions do not contribute significantly to the observed ligand specificity for AMH, it is primarily the uniqueness of the finger-1 loop which allows it to bind.

 Function

-The gene is present in both men and women.
-AMHR2 is a Type 2 receptor that binds AMH (Anti-Müllerian hormone).
-This hormone is responsible for Müllerian Duct regression in vertebrates once the SRY gene has been expressed.
-Some animals such as jawless fish do not express either AMH or its receptors.
-High circulating AMH continues on after testis development and is secreted from the Sertoli Cells.
+The gene is present in both men and women, because it is found in an autosome, one of the twenty two non-sex chromosomes pairs carried by humans.
+The AMHR2 is a Type II receptor that binds AMH.
+This hormone is responsible for Müllerian Duct regression in vertebrates once the SRY gene - the protein involved in sexual development of males - has been expressed.

+Some animals, such as jawless fish, do not express either AMH or its receptors.
+High circulating AMH, pr the continual presence of AMH in the bloodstream, continues on after testis development and is secreted from the Sertoli cells.
 It is also expressed in Leydig cells.
-It has been reported that the loss of function of the AMHR2 gene results in 50% of XY animals to reverse sex to females and also leads to hyperproliferation of mitotically active germ cells, which leads to the sex reversal.
-AMH binding to the AMHR2 in mammals causes regression of the oviducts, uterus, and upper 2/3 of the vagina.
+It has been reported that the loss of function of the AMHR2 gene results in 50% of XY animals experiencing a sex reversal from male to female.
+The loss of the protein's functionality has also led to hyper-proliferation of mitotically active germ cells, which leads to the sex reversal.
+AMH binding to the AMHR2 in mammals causes regression of the oviducts, uterus, and upper two thirds of the vagina.